 Those identified as Level 1 are able to function while still having difficulties in some of the key areas that are identified within the autistic spectrum.
 They are typically able to read, write, do math, and other education-related work.
 However, socially, they have difficulties such as trouble picking up on social cues, keeping eye-contact, or maintaining conversations.
 Level 1 is also associated with mild to significant speech delays and sensory challenges.
 Those identified as level 1 may have a some of these symptoms, but not others, as each case is uniquely individual.

 The Difference Between High Functioning and Low Functioning Autism

 It is important to note that the difference between high and low functioning autism is neither definite nor obvious.
 The terms high and low functioning are never intended to indicate intelligence level.
 The terms do not take into account levels of anxiety or levels of sensory challenges.
 Additionally, aggressive behavior can be seen in all levels of autism.

 Dr. Ross has helped identify and reduce or eliminate symptoms of autism using neurofeedback and other effective interventions.
-If you suspect your child may be exhibiting symptoms of autism, call to schedule a free in-person consultation with Dr. Ross.
-781-444-9115.

 First photo courtesty of Stuart Miles at www.FreeDigitalPhotos.net